havelessbemore/semafy/README.md

 ### Barriers

 - **Latch**: Allows agents to wait until a set of operations has been completed.
+Ideal for scenarios where multiple tasks must reach a common point before proceeding.
+For example, the completion of multiple data loading operations before data processing begins.

 ### Errors